-1. Introduction
+Introduction

-- 1.1 All academies are required to establish a complaints procedure and to publicise that procedure.
-This will include clear signposting to the procedure in any appropriate academy publications, which should indicate that a copy of the full procedure is available on the academy website and on request from the academy office. - 1.2 The intention of this procedure is to provide a clear and transparent process that will enable all complaints to be dealt with as quickly and efficiently as possible.
+All academies are required to establish a complaints procedure and to publicise that procedure.
+This will include clear signposting to the procedure in any appropriate academy publications, which should indicate that a copy of the full procedure is available on the academy website and on request from the academy office.

+The intention of this procedure is to provide a clear and transparent process that will enable all complaints to be dealt with as quickly and efficiently as possible.
 The length of time that this takes will vary with the gravity and complexity of the complaint and the urgency with which it needs to be settled.
-However, all complaints should be settled within a period which is reasonable in the circumstances. - 1.3 This procedure considers ESFA's Best Practice Guidance for Academies Complaints Procedures updated March 2021 - 1.4 All references to working days refer to days on which the academy is open to pupils and also for staff training days. - 1.5 All correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them. - 1.6 This procedure has been drawn up following consultation with: The Trust CEO, Deputy CEO Trustees and Principals.
+However, all complaints should be settled within a period which is reasonable in the circumstances.

+This procedure considers ESFA's Best Practice Guidance for Academies Complaints Procedures updated March 2021

+All references to working days refer to days on which the academy is open to pupils and also for staff training days.

+All correspondence, statements and records relating to individual complaints are to be kept confidential except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.

+This procedure has been drawn up following consultation with: The Trust CEO, Assistant CEOs, Trustees and Principals.

-2. Scope of the Procedure
+Scope of the Procedure

-- 2.1 This procedure covers all complaints against the Trust and/or its academies by external persons/parties which do not have an alternative statutory avenue of appeal or complaint.
+This procedure covers all complaints against the Trust and/or its academies by external persons/parties which do not have an alternative statutory avenue of appeal or complaint.
 A complaint can be made by anyone regarding the provision or facilities of the academy.

-Where complainants make allegations of misconduct against members of staff this procedure may be superseded by use of the staff disciplinary procedure or other appropriate staffing procedure, at any time or following recommendations at the conclusion of the complaints process. - 2.2 Employees of the academy (and ex-employees who wish to raise an issue relating to their former employment) cannot use this procedure but, where necessary, should raise concerns via the appropriate staffing procedure, full details of which are available from the academy.
+Where complainants make allegations of misconduct against members of staff this procedure may be superseded by use of the staff disciplinary procedure or other appropriate staffing procedure, at any time or following recommendations at the conclusion of the complaints process.

+Employees of the academy (and ex-employees who wish to raise an issue relating to their former employment) cannot use this procedure but, where necessary, should raise concerns via the appropriate staffing procedure, full details of which are available from the academy.

-3. General Principles
+General Principles

-3.1 All complaints should be dealt with in a transparent way and as quickly as is reasonably practicable.
+All complaints should be dealt with in a transparent way and as quickly as is reasonably practicable.
 Complainants should be kept informed during the investigation of their complaint and of the outcome, except where this is confidential, e.g. in the case of a staff disciplinary process.
 Every effort should be made to resolve complaints in a non-confrontational and informal way.

-- 3.2 The timescales within this procedure should be adhered to as far as is reasonably practicable.
-Where this is not possible the complainant should be informed, within the specified timescale, as to why this is the case, and given a revised timescale for dealing with the complaint. - 3.3 Local Academy Committees and The Trust Board should ensure that they have appropriate arrangements for recording complaints and the way in which they are resolved.
-Further, that they will regularly (at least annually), monitor the nature and level of complaints, so as to best ensure the effectiveness of the procedure, and consider any underlying issues the academy may need to address, including whether specific actions identified as outcomes of complaints have been addressed. - 3.4 A record will be kept of all complaints and action taken by the school as a result of those complaints.
-Written records of all complaints at all stages will be retained according to our Data Protection Policy and Records Management Policy. - 3.5 Advice on the operation of the procedure is available from the Clerk to The Trust, who may also seek the advice and/or involvement of other appropriate bodies.
-The Complainant can contact the Clerk via Aspire Trust Head Office which is based at Ash Grove Academy, Belgrave Road, Macclesfield, SK11 7TF.
+The timescales within this procedure should be adhered to as far as is reasonably practicable.
+Where this is not possible the complainant should be informed, within the specified timescale, as to why this is the case, and given a revised timescale for dealing with the complaint.

+The Trust Board should ensure that they have appropriate arrangements for recording complaints and the way in which they are resolved.
+Further, that they will regularly (at least annually), monitor the nature and level of complaints, so as to best ensure the effectiveness of the procedure, and consider any underlying issues the academy may need to address, including whether specific actions identified as outcomes of complaints have been addressed.

+A record will be kept of all complaints and action taken by the school as a result of those complaints.
+Written records of all complaints at all stages will be retained according to our Data Protection Policy and Records Management Policy.

+Advice on the operation of the procedure is available from the PA to the CEO who will forward to the relevant Executive Team Member.
+The Complaint should be emailed to abroadhurst@aet.cheshire.sch.uk.

-4. Resolving Complaints
+Resolving Complaints